 A civil penalty of up to £4,000 can be imposed by the local authorities for non-compliance.
 Landlords who flout the law will not only face fines but are likely to lose revenue on empty properties which cannot be legally let until they meet the required standards.

 What should landlords do?

 The first step is to ensure your property has a valid and up-to-date EPC that takes account of any improvements made to the property - before deciding what other improvements need to be made.

 If you think you need a new certificate, you should find an accredited Domestic Energy Assessor.
-A link to a Government website which lists formally approved assessors can be found here.
+A link to a Government website which lists formally approved assessors.

 Some energy companies offer help to landlords and you can contact them for advice and find out how to upgrade your property’s energy efficiency.

 Tenants are also entitled to carry out improvement works at their own expense.
 As of 1 April 2016, it became unlawful for landlords to unreasonably refuse a tenant’s request to carry out such works.

 What is Green Deal Finance?